An Easy Day Trip From Sorrento

 Even though the waters were still a little bit rough, we sailed smoothly through the opening to the other side of the arch:

-Once we arrived back at Marina Grande, we decided to take a bus up to Anacapri, which you may remember is the smaller town at the top of the hills.
+Once we arrived back at Marina Grande, we decided to take a bus up to Anacapri.
+As you may remember, Anacapri is a smaller town at the top of the hills.
 The buses are fairly small, as you can see below:

 This is probably because the road is very winding and narrow.
 So narrow in fact, that when I looked down through the window I couldn’t see anything but the cliff face below!